mughub/mughub/README.md

     * [Distributed](#distributed)

 ## Design
-The following section describes the reasoning and high-level details of GoHub's design.
+The following section describes the reasoning and high-level details of μgHub's design.

 ### Modules
-The core design concept of modulation for GoHub is a direct result of the main goals for GoHub:
+The core design concept of modulation for GoHub is a direct result of the main goals for μgHub:

 * Support open source development with large contribution base
 * Be highly configurable, customizable, and extendable